DrBenjamin/HRStaffPortal/README.md

 #### [Streamlit Setup]
 ##### Installation of Python, Streamlit and dependencies plus some configuration

 Install [Streamlit & Python](https://docs.streamlit.io/library/get-started/installation) to run the source code locally.
+A virtual Python-Environment like Anaconda is highly recommend.

 After that you need to install some **Python libraries*: